-1. Better Employee Engagement and Collaboration: Over 300 employees were involved in the cocreation, planning, and executing innovative and sustainable initiatives within our operation.
-2. The Most Innovative Charging Solution: We participated with our reusable net initiative, specified

-• We implemented our "snack bar" alternative initiative, providing passengers with a snack and drink service using reusable containers and eliminating snack packaging and single-use plastic

-• To promote circularity on board, blankets were secured with a fabric string made with scraps of fabric from the production of flight attendants' uniforms, replacing the plastic bags.
-4. Lower CO2 Emissions on Short-Range Flights: We contributed to reducing emissions through the "extended taxiing" initiative, which involves safely moving the aircraft by ground support equipment to the point closest to its takeoff at the Mexico City International Airport.
+- 1. Better Employee Engagement and Collaboration: Over 300 employees were involved in the cocreation, planning, and executing innovative and sustainable initiatives within our operation. - 2.
+The Most Innovative Charging Solution: We participated with our reusable net initiative, specified in the Circularity chapter. - 3.
+The Best Management of Waste of In-flight Catering: - We implemented our "snack bar" alternative initiative, providing passengers with a snack and drink service using reusable containers and eliminating snack packaging and single-use plastic cups during participating flights. - To promote circularity on board, blankets were secured with a fabric string made with scraps of fabric from the production of flight attendants' uniforms, replacing the plastic bags. - 4.
+Lower CO2 Emissions on Short-Range Flights: We contributed to reducing emissions through the "extended taxiing" initiative, which involves safely moving the aircraft by ground support equipment to the point closest to its takeoff at the Mexico City International Airport.